back to main Enneagram Page

 Desire to reinforce their support systems

-Prove self-image through their Social Role of the Responsible Implementor
+Prove self-image through their Social Role of the Responsible Implementer

 Tend to become dependent on something outside the self for guidance